daaronr/eamt_gitbook_public/implementation-and-practical-tips/collecting-data-trial-outcomes/google-a-b-optimize-analytics-interface.md

 * a 50% chance of being 4-36% better
 * a 50% chance of being 20-76% better

-We report on this further, for this particular case, under [Broken link](broken-reference "mention")
+We report on this further, for this particular case, under [#ex-post-reporting-results-brief](../../contexts-and-environments-for-testing/gwwc/pledge-page-options-trial.md#ex-post-reporting-results-brief "mention")

 There is some repetition (can we 'mirror blocks'?)